 However, the new specialty coffee movement that developed in North America in the latter decades of the 20th century did its best to differentiate and elevate the classic Central America cup in both prestige and value.

 In the world’s commodity exchange marketplace, futures contracts for Arabica coffee are underpinned by a category of coffee beans known blandly as “washed milds.”
 These are coffees produced by 20 deliverable origins, including every country in Central America except Belize.
-It became immediately apparent to early specialty coffee pioneers that it was unfairly reductive to simply pile coffees from these diverse — if geographically proximate — origins into a single category like “high-grown milds.”
+It became immediately apparent to early specialty coffee pioneers that it was unfairly reductive to just pile coffees from these diverse — if geographically proximate — origins into a single category like “high-grown milds.”
 Roasters scrambled to assemble their lineups of Central American beans by country and sometimes by region.
 These coffees, alongside other staples from Colombia, Ethiopia, Sumatra and Kenya, formed the centerpiece of nearly every specialty roaster’s menu by the turn of the last century.

 The Reimagining of the Central America Cup

-Despite the added appreciate of specialty differentiation by region and origin, prices paid to producers for classic Central America washed coffees, even for some of the best and the majority of admired, have remained low, often unsustainably so.
-Consequently, over the past decade the leading edge of the specialty coffee world, beginning with the growers, but including importers, roasters, and consumer enthusiasts, has conspired to defeat the relentless devaluing of the classic Central America cup by changing that cup into something different, often radically different.
+Despite the added appreciate of specialty differentiation by region and origin, prices paid to producers for classic Central America washed coffees, even for some of the perfect and many admired, have remained low, often unsustainably so.
+Consequently, over the past decade the leading edge of the specialty coffee world, beginning with the growers, however including importers, roasters, and consumer enthusiasts, has conspired to defeat the relentless devaluing of the classic Central America cup by changing that cup into something different, often radically different.
 Farmers have adopted new tree varieties and flashy, sometimes extravagant experiments with processing.
 The startlingly different-tasting Geisha (also spelled Gesha) variety was first recognized as something special in Panama, and coffees processed by now-trendy anaerobic fermentation methods saw their first debut on the world stage from Central American farmers.
 Every specialty coffee roaster in the world now seems to be clamoring for something different, unique, uncommon, and untraditional from Central America.

-Typical readers of Coffee Review are doubtless aware of this trend, as our review pages are crowded with coffees striving for the different and unusual, often coffees produced from the Geisha variety and/or coffees with startling new cup profiles achieved through processing experimentation.
+Normal readers of Coffee Review are doubtless aware of this trend, as our review pages are crowded with coffees striving for the different and unusual, often coffees produced from the Geisha variety and/or coffees with startling new cup profiles achieved through processing experimentation.

 Celebrating Traditional Excellence